With famous native Canadian Hollywood actress Tantoo Cardinal

 With famous native Brazillian Chief Tashka Yawanawa and famous native Taino Chief Roberto Borrero at the UNHQ in New York City, USA

-We are pleased to announce that we are the first Indigenous People to OFFICIALLY recognise His Excellency Chief Richard Currie and the Maroons of Jamaica (who are descendants of our Taino-Arawak kin) as the only Indigenous People of Jamaica.
+We are pleased to announce that we are the first Indigenous People to OFFICIALLY recognize His Excellency Chief Richard Currie and the Maroons of Jamaica (who are descendants of our Taino-Arawak kin) as the only Indigenous People of Jamaica who have a historic treaty of official territorial recognition.

 Photos from the victory day at the OAS when the American Declaration was finally approved